madblocks/u4_django_serializers_ii/README.md

 Now when we go to our /Books url, we will be able to see our Review information not as hyperlinks, but as the actual data.
 Which means if we make an axios call to /books/1, we'll be able to pull all of the attached reviews and render them on our screen!

+Make sure to set up and install CORS and all respective Middleware, you should now have a fully functioning Django back end with related data models!